 Here are the benefits of the Belly Bloat Tea!

-- Nausea-fighter: Probably the best known benefit.
-Just a little bit of ginger goes a long way, so it’s not a bad idea to have a root hanging around in your kitchen.
+- Nausea-fighter: Probably the best known benefits.
+Just a little bit of ginger goes a long way, so it's not a bad idea to have a root hanging around in your kitchen.

 - Inflammation-fighter: Most people don't quite make the connection between inflammation and body fat.
 If you have inflammation (from achy knees to chronic sinus infections and everything in between), you will have a much more difficult time losing weight.
 Ginger kicks inflammation in the butt!